NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Gatewalkers/Kaneepo the Slim.md

     desc: "  Once per day, Kaneepo can tear open the fabric between planes, creating a portal between the Thinlands and a point anywhere in Sevenarches.
 This portal lasts for up to 1 hour, but Kaneepo can close it at will."

   - name: "Shadow Pull"
-    desc: "`pf2:2`  All creatures in a @Template[line|distance:60] are affected by Kaneepo's shadowfeed ability."
+    desc: "`pf2:2`  All creatures in a 60-foot line are affected by Kaneepo's shadowfeed ability."

   - name: "Shadowfeed"
     desc: " (emotion,fear,mental) Whenever Kaneepo hits a creature with an attack, Kaneepo's flayed strips of flesh wrap around the target's shadow, causing the victim's body to wither.
 The struck creature must attempt a DC 21 Fortitude check saving throw.\n* * *\n\n**Success** The creature is unaffected.\n\n**Failure** The creature takes 3d6 mental and is [[Conditions/Frightened|Frightened 1]].\n\n**Critical Failure** The creature takes 6d6 mental and is [[Conditions/Frightened|Frightened 2]]."